scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

 If you have multiple jobs, you will want to collect your artifacts from above.
 If you only have one job, you can combine this into a single job like we did for pure Python wheels, using dist instead of wheelhouse.
-If you upload from mutiple places, you can set `skip_existing` (but generally it's better to not try to upload the same file from two places - you can trick Travis into avoiding the sdist, for example).
+If you upload from multiple places, you can set `skip_existing` (but generally it's better to not try to upload the same file from two places - you can trick Travis into avoiding the sdist, for example).

 Remember to set `pypi_password` to your token in secrets.

-> On Travis, cibuildwheel even has the ability to create ARM and PowerPC
+> On Travis, `cibuildwheel` even has the ability to create ARM and PowerPC
 > builds.
 IBM Z builds are also available but in beta.